Karenvn/data_note/README.md

 - [tests/fixtures](tests/fixtures/): a small template and BioProject list for test runs
 - [tests/output](tests/output/): lightweight representative output folders kept for structure and discussion, not as strict golden-master outputs

-## Current Status
+## Current status

-- The supported entrypoint is `python -m data_note ...`.
+- The package is run using `python -m data_note ...`.
 - `darwin` is the default profile.
-- The core workflow now uses typed internal slices for base note info, assembly, sequencing, sampling, curation, taxonomy, annotation, quality, and author metadata, with context flattening centralised in `RenderContextBuilder`.
+- The core workflow uses typed data sections for base note info, assembly, sequencing, sampling, curation, taxonomy, annotation, quality, and author metadata.
+These data sections are converted into the final template context by `RenderContextBuilder`.
-- The orchestrator is now mostly a high-level coordinator over dedicated workflow services rather than a large inline script.
+- The orchestrator now coordinates dedicated workflow services rather than containing most of the workflow in one large script.
 - `psyche` is a separate profile with its own table module and figure plan; it still shares much of the Darwin workflow where behaviour is the same.
-- `asg` is now a separate runtime profile with its own table/figure numbering, but metagenome-specific data collection and figure generation are not yet implemented in the core pipeline.
+- `asg` is now a separate profile with its own table/figure numbering, but metagenome-specific data collection and figure generation are not yet implemented in the core workflow.
-- Collection of internal metadata depends on the availability of the required resources.
+- Collection of internal metadata depends on the availability of the resources.

 ## Standards